-Better safe than sorry, they say.
-This is particularly true when it comes to expensive items that contain a considerable amount of private information, such as your iPhone or your iPad.
-If you can’t necessarily prevent losing your iPhone or even worse, having it stolen from you, there are however some steps you can take to ensure that in the eventuality such thing would happen, you will be completely ready to handle the situation.
+You can’t necessarily prevent losing your iPhone or, even worse, having it stolen from you.
+However, there are some steps you can take to ensure that in the eventuality such a thing happens, you will be completely ready to handle the situation.

 While we hope you’ll never have to deal with this, we want to make sure you know your options and have been proactive in securing your iOS device, whether it is an iPhone, an iPad, or an iPod touch.
-In this post, we will share with you some of the actions you can take to prepare your iPhone or iPad, and to protect it in case it is lost or stolen.

 Enable Find My iPhone

-This is the most basic, yet the most important step in protecting your iOS device.
-Once enabled Find My iPhone will let you locate, track, lock and even completely wipe your iPhone in the event it’s been lost or stolen.
+This is the most basic yet the most important step in protecting your iOS device.
+Once enabled, Find My iPhone will let you locate, track, lock, and even completely wipe your iPhone in the event it’s been lost or stolen.

-Starting with iOS 7, if you use iCloud, then you automatically use Find My iPhone.
+If you use iCloud, then you automatically use Find My iPhone.
 Opting you in this feature by default is Apple’s way to make sure you have at least a basic level of protection without requiring you to do anything specific.

 Put your device in Lost Mode